Hurricane Ian veers toward Carolinas after pummeling Florida | Science-Environment

 Hurricane Ian veers toward Carolinas after pummeling Florida

-A resurgent Hurricane Ian barreled north on Friday toward a second landfall in South Carolina, a day after carving a path of destruction across central Florida that left rescue crews racing to reach trapped residents along the state's Gulf Coast.
-Ian, which had weakened to a tropical storm during its march across Florida, regained Category 1 hurricane strength on Thursday afternoon while churning toward South Carolina above the Atlantic Ocean, with maximum sustained wind speeds of 75 mph (120 kph), the U.S. National Hurricane Center (NHC) said.
+Ian, which had weakened to a tropical storm during its march across Florida, was upgraded to a Category 1 hurricane as it churned toward South Carolina above the Atlantic Ocean, with maximum sustained wind speeds of 85 mph (140 kph), the U.S. National Hurricane Center (NHC) said.
+The hurricane was forecast to hit near low-lying Charleston, South Carolina, about 2 p.m.
+ET (1800 GMT) on Friday, bringing potentially life-threatening flooding, storm surges and winds.

 - Country: